abhiTronix/vidgear/docs/index.md

 ## Gears

-> VidGear is built with multiple APIs a.k.a [Gears](gears), each with some unique functionality.
+> VidGear is built with multiple [Gears](gears) each with some unique functionality.

 Each Gear is designed exclusively to handle/control/process different data-specific & device-specific video streams, network streams, and media encoders/decoders.